-Federal turf wars over coronavirus rescues created ‘health and safety risks,’ watchdog concludes
+Federal turf wars over coronavirus rescues created ‘health and safety issues,’ watchdog concludes

 The watchdog said it had ongoing questions about whether the health department was well structured to handle emergency situations.

 “We have serious concerns about HHS’s leadership during a public health emergency, and we’re keeping an eye on it,” said Mary Denigan-Macauley, the GAO investigator who oversaw the report.
-She cited the health department’s response to coronavirus and also other public health crises, like when Puerto Rico was devastated by a hurricane in 2017.
+She cited the health department’s response to the coronavirus and also other public health crises, such as when Puerto Rico was devastated by a hurricane in 2017.

 “The one common denominator is that ASPR is in charge of leadership and coordination,” Denigan-Macauley said.

+A former health official said the GAO report was further evidence of the fumbled response to the early coronavirus outbreak.